Learn about Korean gochugaru (Korean chili powder / Korean chili flakes / red pepper flakes) and how it can be used in Korean cooking.

 Gochugaru (고추가루) has a few different English names under its belt.
 Namely, Korean chili powder, Korean chili flakes, Hot pepper flakes, red pepper flakes etc.

-Gochugaru is one of the most important Korean cooking ingredients.
-It is used in Gochujang (Korean chili paste), Kimchi, spicy Korean soups and stews (e.g. Sundubu Jjaigae) and spicy Korean side dishes (e.g. Korean spicy cucumber salad).
+Gochugaru is one of the most important Korean ingredients.
+It is used in gochujang (Korean chili paste), kimchi, spicy Korean soups and stews (e.g. sundubu jjigae) and spicy Korean side dishes (e.g. Korean cucumber salad).

 Many Korean households make their own chili powder.
 They try to source good quality dried Korean red chilies at a farmer’s market and once they bring them home they do the following.

-- Cut the stem off the red chilies with a pair of scissors and open one side of the chili and shake off the seeds.
-(According to my mum, it is best to leave some seeds on still as it makes more tasty chili powder.)
+- Cut the stems off the red chilies with a pair of scissors and open one side of the chili and shake off the seeds.
+(According to my mum, it is best to leave some seeds in still as it makes more tasty chili powder.)
 It is also possible to buy dried red chilies that are already trimmed and cleaned.
-If so, move onto the next step.
+If so, move on to the next step.

-- Wipe the chilies with a dry cloth thoroughly and take it to their local rice mill (Bangatgan, 방앗간) and ask them to be ground according to their preferred particle size.
+- Wipe clean the chilies with a dry cloth thoroughly and take it to local rice mill (Bangatgan, 방앗간) and ask them to be grounded according to their preferred particle size.